James Park Woods: Later life

 On his return to civilian life, Woods bought and operated a vineyard and orchard in the Swan Valley.
 He married Olive Adeline Wilson at the Caversham Methodist Church on 30 April 1921.
 The couple had seven children: four sons and three daughters.
 James suffered from poor health as a result of his gassing and chest infections during his service, and in 1937 retired on a full pension, expected to only live a few more years.
 The family moved to Claremont.
 His sons Gordon and Norman served in the Royal Australian Air Force during World War II; Gordon, the eldest, was killed in a flying training accident near Newcastle, New South Wales, in October 1943.
 In retirement, Woods was involved with the Returned Sailors', Soldiers' and Airmen's Imperial League of Australia, serving as president of the Caversham sub-branch, and was a keen fisherman.
 In 1956, he went to the UK to attend the VC centenary.

 Woods died on 18 January 1963 in the Repatriation General Hospital, Hollywood, in Nedlands, aged 77, and was buried in Karrakatta Cemetery.
 He was survived by his wife and six children.
 A ward at the Repatriation General Hospital, now known as the Hollywood Private Hospital, is named in his honour.

 As well as the Victoria Cross, British War Medal and Victory Medal for his service in World War I, Woods was later awarded the King George VI Coronation Medal and Queen Elizabeth II Coronation Medal.
 His medal set, including his Victoria Cross, was presented to the Australian War Memorial in Canberra, and is displayed in the Hall of Valour.
-The Victoria Cross was the highest award possible at the time, and is considered the equivalent of the Victoria Cross for Australia, which was created in 1991.
+The Victoria Cross is the pre-eminent award for gallantry in the armed services and since 1991 the Victoria Cross for Australia has been awarded in the Australian honours system.